jitsi/jitsi-meet/android/README.md

 `JitsiMeetViewListener` provides an interface apps can implement to listen to the state of the Jitsi Meet conference displayed in a `JitsiMeetView`.

-### JitsiMeetViewAdapter

-A default implementation of the `JitsiMeetViewListener` interface.
+`JitsiMeetViewAdapter`, a default implementation of the `JitsiMeetViewListener` interface is also provided.
 Apps may extend the class instead of implementing the interface in order to minimize boilerplate.

 ##### onConferenceFailed